ISISComputingGroup/ibex_developers_manual/Common-Eclipse-Issues.md

 ### Menu items are missing ###

 This is usually because a dependency is missing.
-See "I really cannot work out why the GUI won't start!" below
+See "I really cannot work out why the GUI won't start!" below.

 ### I really cannot work out why the GUI won't start! ###